MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-troubleshoot-sparkexception-kryo-serialization-failed.md

 ## Resolution

-Increase the `Kyroserializer` buffer value.
+Increase the `Kryoserializer` buffer value.
 Add a key named `spark.kryoserializer.buffer.max` and set it to `2048` in spark2 config under `Custom spark2-thrift-sparkconf`.

 ## Next steps